 A few weeks ago I found myself in a whirlwind of emotions.
 Our son lives and works in West Palm Beach, Florida.
 When word that Hurricane Irma was heading his way, I began to communicate with him regarding his plans.
-He’s pretty laid-back and not risk averse so he was going to wait and see.
+He’s pretty laid-back and not risk-averse so he was going to wait and see.
 As things progressed and evacuations were called for, my stress level began to rise.
 He is on staff at a large church in the area and because they have several campuses in several cities, they were still in the decision process on canceling their weekend services.
-Our son decided to wait on their final decision before making evacuation plans.
-Meanwhile I’m reading of gas shortages, traffic jams, hearing stories from friends and families of past “disasters” when trying to evacuate a Florida hurricane.
+Our son decided to wait for their final decision before making evacuation plans.
+Meanwhile, I’m reading of gas shortages, traffic jams, hearing stories from friends and families of past “disasters” when trying to evacuate a Florida hurricane.
 Well-meaning friends and family were calling and texting to inquire about Jacob and his plans.
 My husband was on the road that week, so I was home alone trying to process this battle of feelings and faith.
-In the end Jacob headed home on Thursday afternoon and was safely in Augusta well ahead of the storm.
-But it was the in between of this story that had me living out the words of Psalm 119:49-64 (along with several other verses of Scripture).
+In the end, Jacob headed home on Thursday afternoon and was safely in Augusta well ahead of the storm.
+But it was the in-between of this story that had me living out the words of Psalm 119:49-64 (along with several other verses of Scripture).
 It’s amazing how often the Lord uses circumstances involving Jacob as the proving ground that my faith is greater than my fears.

 One evening during this process I was listening to music and reading Scripture when a song by the band Casting Crowns began to play.
 It’s their song “Oh My Soul”.
 There is a line in the song that struck such cord with me and the Lord used to remind me of truth and to comfort me:

 “There’s a place where fear has face the God you know.”